Authentication using Mutual TLS

 FAQ

-From a technical point of view, this is an extension of Auth token authentication mode.
-To enable this feature, set the API definition auth.use_certificate. boolean variable to true.
+This issue can occur because client mTLS is an extension of Auth Token authentication mode.
+To enable this feature, ensure the API definition has auth.use_certificate set to true.

-Yes, you can upload a root CA certificate as a client certificate for static mTLS authentication.
-This configuration will allow clients presenting certificates signed by that CA to be validated.
+Yes, Tyk allows you to upload a root CA certificate for static mTLS authentication.
+This setup allows clients with certificates signed by the registered CA to be validated.

-1. The root CA certificate can be used as a client certificate, simply upload it to Tyk as you would a client certificate.
+• The root CA certificate can be uploaded as a client certificate.

-2. Clients with certificates signed by this CA will be accepted.
+• Clients presenting certificates signed by this CA will be validated.

-3. During verification, Tyk gateway traverses the certificate chain for validation.
+• Tyk traverses the certificate chain for validation.

-Root CA certificates work only with static mTLS and are not compatible with dynamic dynamic mTLS.
+Note Root CA certificates are compatible only with Static mTLS and not with Dynamic mTLS.